It sure is Hell around here...! Hieronymus Bosch

 - Crapsack World: Humanity seems to be doomed to go to hell.

-- Easter Egg: In 2014, it was discovered that one of the damned musicians in "The Garden Of Earthly Delights" has musical notation tattooed on his buttocks, and that, if performed, it actually forms a song.
+- Easter Egg: In 2014, it was discovered that the musical notation tattooed on the buttocks of one of the damned musicians in "The Garden Of Earthly Delights" is actually a genuine performable melody.

 - Femme Fatale: They are often painted as well dressed women, with reptile tails.